NRB-Tech/RxAndroidBle/README.md

 ```

 ### Device discovery
-Scanning devices in the area is simple as that:
+Scanning for devices nearby is simple as:

 ```java
 Disposable scanSubscription = rxBleClient.scanBleDevices(